yakiimo-bsp/kintone-status-change-comment/README.md

 # Kintone Status Change Comment

-A simple JavaScript plugin for Kintone that automatically adds comments when a record's status changes.
+A simple JavaScript code for Kintone that automatically adds comments when a record's status changes.

 ## Background

-This plugin was created to solve a specific notification challenge when using Kintone's MyPage Plugin:
+This JavaScript code was created to solve a specific notification challenge when using Kintone's MyPage Plugin:

 - The MyPage Plugin only sends notifications to users in two cases:
   1. When a new record is created
   2. When someone posts a comment
 - There was no built-in way to notify MyPage users about status changes
-- This plugin bridges this gap by automatically adding comments when status changes, which triggers MyPage notifications
+- This JavaScript code bridges this gap by automatically adding comments when status changes, which triggers MyPage notifications

-By using this plugin, MyPage users will receive notifications whenever a record's status changes, helping them stay updated about important changes in their records.
+By using this JavaScript code, MyPage users will receive notifications whenever a record's status changes, helping them stay updated about important changes in their records.

-## What This Plugin Does
+## What This JavaScript code Does

-This plugin watches for status changes in your Kintone records.
+This JavaScript code watches for status changes in your Kintone records.
 When the status changes to specific values (like "Accepted" or "Closed"), it automatically adds a comment to the record.

 ## Features